|Last Updated||Ratings||Unique User Downloads||Download Rankings|

 Wordpress has been plagued by plugins authored by amateurs that bring with them security vulnerabilities.

-Pareto Security class acts as a central security hub checking all inputs from users, preventing bad requests from executing on your website.
+Pareto Security class acts as a Central Security Hub checking all inputs from users, preventing bad requests from executing on your website.

 == Installation ==